yashchamria/AlgorithmSpecialization/readme.md

 Day 1: Implemented Bellman-Ford algorithm to find the shortest path or detect negative cycles for a given graph in O(nm) running time and linear space complexity O(n).
 Day 4: Implemented Floyd-Warshall algorithm to find the "all pairs all shortest path" problems for a given graph or negative cycles in O(n^3) running time using dynamic programming paradigm.
 Day 5: Implemented Johnson's algorithm to find the "all pairs all shortest path" problems for a given graph or negative cycles in O(n^2logn) running time.
 Johnson's algorithm uses the BellmanFord algorithm to transform all the edge weights to a positive number and then Dijkstra's algorithm to find all the shortest paths.
 Day 12: Implemented Vertex cover algorithm(NP-Complete) to find the smallest subset of vertices that covers every edge of the graph.
 The algorithm takes exponential O(n2^k) running time, much better than the brute force O(n^K) running time.
 Day 13: Implemented the Traveling salesman problem for a complete graph using the dynamic programming paradigm.
 The algorithm runs in exponential time O(n^2*2^n) better than the naive O(n!) running time.
+Day 18: Implemented the approximate algorithm for the 0/1 knapsack problem.
+The algorithm reduces the item values by a factor and runs a dynamic algorithm as a subroutine to achieve the running time of O(n^2Vmax).
+With a well-defined Vmax, the algorithm runs in O(n^3 / epsilon), where epsilon governs the accuracy of the solution.